 Tagname ➨ It is the name of the tag of a particular node.
 For example, input.

-@ ➨ It selects attribute like id, name, className etc.
+@ ➨ It selects attributes like id, name, className, etc.

 Value ➨ value of the attribute.

 Types of XPath in Selenium

 There are two types of XPath in Selenium.
 They are:

 - Relative XPath

 ➲ It is the easiest way to find the element but if any changes are made in the path of the element then this XPath gets failed.
 So, This is the main disadvantage of absolute XPath.